 House of Chess will attempt to use the following four images in the rolling Gallery below (and perhaps the banner image of this article) to color-match replacements for two of my “White” chess pieces – the White King and the White Castle.
 There are actually pieces from three different sets below.
 You can see brighter white pawns to the right and left sides (from two more-recent sets) against this aged set’s pieces in the center and in the background.
 The middle pieces (and background pieces) are from a 4″ Monarch Staunton Style set – natural Rosewood and Boxwood.
 As you can see from the photographs, Continue Reading →

 The banner image above shows the bases of a few bud rosewood chess pieces.
-Notice the white buildup on the front right piece.
-I’m experiencing an oxidation problem – and it looks horrible!
+Notice the white buildup on the right-most piece.
+This is an oxidation problem – and it looks horrible!
 Without constant polishing, the oxidation will look worse and worse – getting whiter and whiter.
 Continue Reading →

 Well, I’ve been bitten by the Chess bug all over again.
 I blame this on three things: